 Zooming in a bit more, insurance claim adjusters start out by preparing a claim file – just like a lawyer would prepare a case file for trial.
 They plan to present this claim file to the insurance company and insured (that’s you).

 Insurance claims adjusters include photographs and statements from people directly involved in the claim, along with testimonies from relevant experts.
 Then, the claims adjusters attach their personal recommendation on how much the insurer should pay.

 For example: Let’s say your dog bit someone and they leave you with a hefty medial bill.
 Before your insurer agrees to help pay, they may send over a claims adjuster to take pictures of your place, talk to any witnesses and neighbors, consult with your dog’s vet, and maybe even speak with an independent dog trainer.

 Let’s say your neighbor’s tree fell into your yard, damaging your fence and roof at the same time (double whammy!).

 Who’s gonna pay?
 And how much?

-Well, it isn’t up to you or your insurer; it’s something the insurance claims adjuster will decide.
+It isn’t up to you or your insurer; it’s something the insurance claims adjuster will decide.